 - Course information: title, description, instructor, rank of instructor, course schedule, class hours; generally as much information as you can get.

-(Note: To be approved, a course must be taught by an instructor with a doctorate.
+(Note: To be approved, an anthropology course must be taught by an instructor with a doctorate.
 A course taught by a graduate student or an "ABD" will not be approved.)

 - A course syllabus and/or reading list